kanboard/plugin-chat/README.md

 [![Build Status](https://travis-ci.org/kanboard/plugin-chat.svg?branch=master)](https://travis-ci.org/kanboard/plugin-chat)

-Minimalist internal chat for Kanboard:
+Minimalist internal chat for Kanboard.

-- Only one room for all users
+- Only one room for all users (small team)
 - No one to one chat
 - Notification on user mention
 - Simplified Markdown rendering